frognep/learning-python-100/README.md

 # learning-python
 2022

-These projects are give by the Udemyc course "100 Days of Code" Angela Wu.
+These projects are give by the Udemyc course "100 Days of Code" Angela Yu.
 Admittedly it is taking me beyond 100 days, aside from the provided "guidelines", all is coded by myself.